electricherd/audiobookfinder/README.md

 - [x] using a Boost-SML style [state machine](https://github.com/korken89/smlang-rs) now, nice one!
 - [ ] learning and understanding rust macros (some day)
 - [x] exchange of data over all kinds of boundaries (net, thread) via de-/serialization using [serde](https://docs.serde.rs/serde/) and its json feature for webui
+- [ ] have the Rust frontend/backend as IOS and/or Android app, with a small glue code (because beside the tui it's a html5 webapp frontend).
+[WASM](https://www.rust-lang.org/what/wasm) is not reachable since it uses `no_std`

 ### Dependencies
 * no non-Rust libraries, it's crossplatform now